cnbbooks/lfe-book-theme/README.md

-# The LFE Quick Start - `rebar3` Edition
+# The LFE `mdbook` Theme

-This is a version of the LFE quick start that has been re-imagined with the LFE rebar3 plugin in mind.

-We cover the following:

-* How to get started quickly with LFE using just `rebar3` and your local installation of Erlang
-* Creating a new LFE project
-* Looking at LFE code in the REPL and in modules
-* Provide a little insight on how this works
-* Leave you with resources for jumping into LFE in more detail
+This repo is intended to be used as a git submodule in LFE book repos, so that all books may be maintained with the same theme from a single point.